Azure/azface/README.md

-This [MLHub](https://mlhub.ai) package provides a quick introduction to the pre-built Face models provided through the face API of Microsoft Azure's Cognitive Services.
+This [MLHub](https://mlhub.ai) package provides a quick introduction to the pre-built Face models provided through the face API of Azure's Cognitive Services.

-A free Azure subscription allowing up to 30,000 transactions in 7 days (20 per minute) is available from https://azure.microsoft.com/free/.
+In addition to the demonstration this package provides a collection of stand alone commands that turn the service into useful *command line tools* for detecting faces in supplied photos together with age, gender, expression, and other observations about the face, and identifying faces similar to a given face in a photo.

+A free Azure subscription allowing up to 30,000 transactions per month is available from https://azure.microsoft.com/free/.
 Once set up visit https://ms.portal.azure.com and Create a resource under AI and Machine Learning called Face.
 Once created you can access the web API subscription key from the portal.
 This will be prompted for in the demo.

 This package is part of the [Azure on MLHub](https://github.com/Azure/mlhub) repository.
 Please note that